fauconnier-n/Streamlit-SHAP-Explorer/README.md

 *Beeswarm plot for genre = EDM : shows feature importance in every prediction made on the evaluation set*

 ![](https://github.com/fauconnier-n/Streamlit-SHAP-Explorer/blob/main/images/dependence_plots.png)
-*More dependence plot, all accessible one by one on the app*
+*More dependence plots, all accessible one by one on the app*